What is Missoula County Doing About...?

 LaLonde Ranch: Missoula County owns the LaLonde Ranch, one of the last remaining historic ranches in the Missoula Valley.
 The site, located west of Missoula, is 6.81 acres and consists of a two-story brick ranch house, two wooden barns and a log cabin believed to have been built in the 1870s – among the oldest buildings in Missoula County.
 In October 2020, commissioners adopted a resolution in support of preservation of the LaLonde Ranch.
 Over the next few years, the County worked with Adler Architects to renovate and restore the historic ranch house, with a grand opening event in spring of 2023.
 The County now leases office space in the ranch house to the Community Food and Agriculture Coalition.

 Missoula County Fairgrounds redevelopment: The Missoula Board of County Commissioners bought the Missoula County Fairgrounds for $16,000 in 1913.
 At the time, it was surrounded by farmland, and as Missoula grew, it became centrally located with a variety of uses.
 It now plays an important role in the community as a focal point and destination with a mission to promote agriculture, education, culture, recreation and community connection, and to reflect the beauty and history of Western Montana.
-In 2016, after an extensive public process, the County adopted a plan to redevelop the Fairgrounds that will preserve historic ties to community agriculture, develop 19 acres of open space, create more than a mile of trail connections, and build facilities for agricultural, educational and recreational programming.
+In 2016, after an extensive public process, the County adopted a plan to redevelop the Fairgrounds that will preserve historic ties to community agriculture, develop 19 acres of open space, create more than a mile of trail connections, and more.
+The new Clouse-Bauer arena grandstands were installed in summer 2024.
 Visit the Missoula County Voice page to see where we're at in the redevelopment.

 Map Missoula: This Missoula County Clerk and Recorder initiative aims to increase accessibility to property information and historical archives.
 The project will combine digitized archives and Geographic Information Systems (GIS) data to connect historic Missoula with the one that exists today.
 The efforts began with documents contained in the Clerk and Recorder archives, such as hand-drawn tax assessment maps.
 With the help of community partners, including grants from the Montana State Library and the National Historical Publications and Records Division via the State Historical Records Advisory Board, the collection has grown steadily to include historic photographs and artworks of or inspired by Missoula County.
 These images will be pinned to digital maps of the area and historic maps will be overlaid on current ones using ArcGIS, allowing the public to browse, interact and engage with the community and its history.
 Recorded property records are currently being linked to the associated GIS parcel to provide a development background that could serve to inform land use and division decisions.